 Yerba Mate

-Yerba Mate dried leaves beside a classic looking bowl
+yerba mate dried leaves beside a classic looking bowl

 Yerba mate is a traditional drink that hails from the regions of South America, particularly in Argentina, Uruguay, Brazil, and Paraguay.
 This herbal beverage is made from the leaves of the Ilex paraguariensis tree